How Much Exercise Is Necessary for Endorphin Release?

-The time it takes for endorphin to flood the body while exercising will typically vary from person to person.
+The time it takes for endorphins to flood the body while exercising will typically vary from person to person.

-The best way to explain what endorphins do for a person is that they give you a high, a natural one at that, but a high nonetheless.
-If you have ever heard of the phenomenon known as a runner's high, that is a direct result of endorphins being released in the body in times of exercise.
+The best way to explain what endorphins do for a person is that they give you a natural high.
+If you have ever heard of the phenomenon known as a runner’s high, that is a direct result of endorphins being released in the body in times of exercise.

 - Another side effect of an endorphin release is a decrease in fatigue.
-In fact many people in studies about the release of endorphins have reported that not only did their fatigue decrease, in some cases, it disappeared altogether.
+In fact, many people in studies about the release of endorphins have reported that not only did their fatigue decrease, it disappeared altogether.

 - Lastly, an endorphin release will often give the person a very positive and euphoric attitude.
 In essence, a release of endorphins can improve a person’s mood dramatically.

 Get More Out of Your Exercises.
 Go PRO!Sign Up

 What Exercises Can I Do to Have an Endorphin Release?